The Shoppes at Carlsbad: 2010s

 In January 2013, Westfield announced plans for a long-delayed renovation of the Plaza Camino Real property.
 The vacant May Company / Robinsons-May structure was to be renovated by San Ramon, California-based 24 Hour Fitness, who would refit 40,000 square feet as a Super-Sport club.
 This was to include a basketball court, state-of-the-art training area, lap pool and exterior aquatic area.
 The remainder of the old Robinsons-May structure would be rebuilt as a 12-screen Regal Cinemas multiplex.
-As part of the makeover from an indoor mall to an outdoor mall, Westfield Plaza Camino Real was being rebranded Westfield Carlsbad.
+As part of the makeover from an indoor mall to an outdoor mall, Westfield Plaza Camino Real was being rebranded as Westfield Carlsbad.

-In November 2015, Westfield sold Westfield Carlsbad to New York City-based Rouse Properties for $170 million who renamed the development The Shoppes at Carlsbad.
+In November 2015, Westfield sold Westfield Carlsbad to New York City-based Rouse Properties for $170 million who renamed the development as The Shoppes at Carlsbad.
 However, Rouse Properties was acquired by Brookfield Properties in 2016.

 On August 31, 2019, it was announced that Sears would be closing this location a part of a plan to close 92 stores nationwide.
 The store closed on December 15, 2019.

+Sometime after Sears closed, the space was sold to another retailer called Alternative Retail who took over the anchor space.
+Alternative Retail now sells clothing and other merchandise at a discounted price.

+2020s

+The previous owner, Brookfield Properties, sold the mall to Steerpoint Capital and SteelWave for $71.5 million in September 2025.
+Spinoso Real Estate Group handles management of the mall.

+In 2026, Picklr, an indoor pickleball franchise, announced that they would be opening the Pickleball Club of Carlsbad.
+Pickleball Club of Carlsbad will be a 36,300 square foot (3372.4 m²) facility, and is expected to have 10 indoor courts, a pro shop, a private event space, and instructional programs.
+The facility is projected to open in August 2026.